by Daniel Shapiro

 Arnold greatly admired Professor Moore, taking math classes from him and appreciating his Socratic teaching style.
 In later years, Ross repeatedly emphasized that he was inspired by the “inquiry-based” teaching methods of E.H.
 Moore, not by the more extreme methods of R.L.
 Moore.

 In 1928 Arnold decided to change his surname because many Americans had difficulty pronouncing Chaimovitch.
 He and his friend Gordon Pall decided on “Ross”.
-Dr. Ross told us this story with a laugh, apparently indicating that this name was a joke of some kind.
+Dr. Ross told us this story with a smile, apparently indicating that this name was a joke of some kind.
 No further details were explained.
 The date of this name change was probably during 1928, as evidenced by the introduction to Ross’s translation of Nazimoff’s book on Elliptic Functions.

 After getting an undergraduate degree, Ross decided to work on his PhD under the direction of L. E. Dickson at Chicago, since Moore was near retirement.
 Dickson’s 3-volume treatise on the history of number theory had been recently completed.
 As a Research Assistant in the University of Chicago, Ross helped revise three chapters and read proof sheets for Dickson’s next book, Studies in the Theory of Numbers, published in 1930.